stacks-network/docs/src/pages/data-storage/overview.md

 The Blockstack Network stores application data using a storage system called Gaia.
 Transactional metadata is stored on the Blockstack blockchain and user application data is stored in Gaia storage.
-Storing data off of the blockchain ensures that Blockstack applications can provide users with high performance and high availability for data reads and writes without introducing central trust parties.
+Storing data off of the blockchain ensures that Stacks applications can provide users with high performance and high availability for data reads and writes without introducing central trust parties.